 It is understood that the acceptance by the Representative of any forward delivery contract (including this one) is in the Representative's sole discretion and that, without limiting the foregoing, acceptances of such contracts need not be on a "first-come, first-served" basis.
 If this Agreement is acceptable to the Representative, it is requested that the Representative sign the form of acceptance below and mail or deliver one of the counterparts hereof to the Purchaser at its address set forth below.
 This will become a binding contract between the Representative and the Purchaser when such counterpart is so mailed or delivered by the Representative.
 This Agreement does not constitute a customer confirmation pursuant to Rule G-15 of the Municipal Securities Rulemaking Board.

 [Signature Page Follows]

-This Agreemen t shall be construed an d administered under the laws of the State of New York.

 Purchaser

+Ву:

+Name:

-By: Name: Title:
+Title:

-A.11
+Address

-Address Telephone
+Telephone

 Accepted as of , 2022

-Citigroup Global Mar kets Inc., as Represei ntative of the Underwriters
+Citigroup Global Mark xets Inc., as Represer ntative of the Underwriters

 Name:

+Title: